lanl/LaGriT/docs/pages/docs/read_avs.md

 2. For each node, its node id and the coordinates of that node in space.
 Node ids must be integers, but any number including non sequential numbers can be used.
 Mid edge nodes are treated like any other node.

-3. For each cell: its cell id, material, cell type (hexahedral, pyramid, etc.), and the list of node ids that correspond to each of the cell's vertices.
-The below table specifies the different cell types and the keyword used to represent them in the file.
+3. For each cell: its cell id, material, cell type, and the list of nodes for the cell connectivity.
+These are the cell types and the associated keywords.
 Line line
 Triangle tri
 Quadrilateral quad